novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

       ._1
 ```

-Weights update starts from tail and moves to the head of the list, i.e. from the last layer to the first hidden layer.
+The weights update starts from tail and moves to the head of the list, i.e. from the last layer to the first hidden layer.
-`weights` and `activations` are equal in lenght, since the last one is produced via the weight list during the forward propagation.
+`weights` and `activations` are equal in length, since the last one is produced via the weight list during the forward propagation.

 The complex part is calculating the `delta` that we use for partial derivative.

 1. Initial `delta` is equal to `error`.
-Next layer is calculating `delta` on its own, which is a dot product of previous layer `delta` and weights.
+Next layer is calculating `delta` on its own, which is a dot product of previous layer `delta` and `weights`.
 1. Last layer does not have previous weights.
-1. Every `delta` is then multiplied by activation function derivative `f.derivative(z)`.
+1. Every `delta` is then multiplied by activation function derivative: `f.derivative(z)`.
 1. The rest part is simpler and more or less linear.
-We calculate `partialDerivative` and update layer's weight and bias tensors.
+We calculate `partialDerivative` and update layer weights and biases.
 1. We pass current layer weight and delta to the next layer.
 Usage of `foldRight` helps us easily to pass these parameters to next layer.

-This folding loop returns updated list of weights, which is of course equal in list lenght to the original list length.
+This folding loop returns updated list of weights, which is of course has equal list length to the original list length.

 # Data Preparation

 Before we start learning, we need to prepare initial data for the training.
-Unfortunatelly, data preparation requires us quite a lot of code to write.
+Unfortunately, data preparation requires us quite a lot of code to write.

 ```scala
 def createEncoders[T: Numeric: ClassTag](